-Sye Raa Title Song Lyrical Video To Be Out Tomorrow At 9 PM
+Sye Raa Title Song Lyrical Video Out

 Sye Raa, featuring 'Megastar' Chiranjeevi in the lead role, is arguably one of the most eagerly awaited movies of the year.
 The magnum opus, helmed by talented filmmaker Surender Reddy, has created a decent amount of buzz amongst cine goers despite virtually no promotions, which is a healthy development.
 Now, here is some big news about Sye Raa.
 In an exciting development, the lyrical video of the titular song will be released on Sunday (September 22, 2019) at 9 PM and this has created a great deal of buzz amongst movie buffs.

-Note: Update: The Sye Raa title song lyrical video is out, and it is a 'Mega' feast for fans.
-The number has a strong situational appeal.